phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 Could we define a snake just in terms of directions?
 No.

-But, if we keep the head (or tail) of snake as a starting point, we could define the rest of the snake a sequence of directions.
+But, if we keep the head (or tail) of the snake as a starting point, we could define the rest of the snake as a sequence of directions.

 And what's interesting about `Direction` is that there are *only* 4 choices to pick from.
 It screams - here's our optimization.

-So how many *bits*, we need to encode a `Direction`?
+So how many *bits* do we need to encode a `Direction`?

 ```txt
 ⌈log₂(n)⌉